 Colorful mini notepads make a practical, simple gift for kids of all ages.
 Get a 60-pack on Amazon here.

 These vivid putty and slime eggs are surefire inexpensive gift ideas for students.
-Get 24 for a steal on Amazon.
+Get 24 slime-filled eggs on Amazon.